envite-consulting/camunda-carbon-reductor/README.md

 ## Run Connector locally.

-Configure the application using [application.properties](/src/main/resources/application.properties) for.
+Configure the application using [application.properties](/src/main/resources/application.properties).
 You can run the Connector locally connected either to a Camunda Cloud or local Camunda instance:

 1. Camunda Cloud